tonyfromundefined/postcss-lynx/README.md

 1. **Variable Definition Resolution**: Resolves nested CSS variable references in variable definitions, keeping references in style properties intact.
 2. **Fallback Support**: Uses fallback values when variables are undefined.
 3. **Circular Reference Detection**: Detects circular references between variables and provides warnings.
-4. **color-scheme Removal**: Automatically removes all `color-scheme` property declarations from the CSS.
+4. **Unsupported Property Removal**: Automatically removes potentially problematic properties from CSS:
+   - `color-scheme` - May cause issues in some browsers
+   - `stroke-dasharray` - SVG property that can be problematic
+   - `stroke-dashoffset` - SVG property that can be problematic

 ## Example